 This policy, as amended from time to time will be disclosed on the website of the Aviva Life.
-Aviva Life will also file a report to IRDAI on an annual basis, duly certified by CEO and Compliance Officer, as prescribed by IRDAI.
+Aviva Life will also file a report to IRDAI on an annual basis, duly certified by the CEO and the Compliance Officer, as prescribed by IRDAI.